learn-co-curriculum/hs-gh-pages/README.md

 You are free to keep making changes to your site and you can publish them by committing your work - by adding, committing and pushing up with `git push origin gh-pages`.

-<a href='https://learn.co/lessons/hs-gh-pages' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-gh-pages' title='Deploying with GitHub Pages'>Deploying with GitHub Pages</a> on Learn.co and start learning to code for free.</p>